Robina Annual Conference

 Since the early 2000s, the term “mass incarceration” has gained wide circulation in the U.S. It is more realistic to see “mass punishment” as a uniquely American phenomenon.

-Plenary: Racial Disproportionality in Punishment Professor Richard S. Frase (University of Minnesota Law School)
+Professor Richard S. Frase, University of Minnesota Law School

 African American and Native American offenders are incarcerated at much higher rates than white offenders.
-Racial disproportionality is evident at all stages of criminal justice processing, beginning with arrest, and in many systems it grows worse at each successive stage of processing.
+Racial disproportionality is evident at all stages of criminal justice processing, beginning with arrest, and in many systems, it grows worse at each successive stage of processing.
 One major contributor to disparity increases at the point of sentencing is penalty enhancement based on the offender’s prior conviction record; since African American and Native American offenders tend to have higher criminal history scores, these sentence enhancements have a very substantial disparate impact, greatly contributing to the problem of disproportionate minority confinement.
 Some criminal laws also have disparate impacts on minority offenders.
-This session will discuss research on racial disparity and disparate impacts in criminal justice, and examine ways to mitigate these impacts.
+This session discussed research on racial disparity and disparate impacts in criminal justice, and examined ways to mitigate these impacts.

 Break-Out Session 1

-Break |
+Break

 Break-Out Session 2